-In American cuisine, is there any better side dish than a crispy, crunchy potato?
-From french fries to hash browns, the crispy potato is a staple along side a meat and a vegetable.
+For many, the crispy potato, from french fries to hash browns, is a staple along side a meat and a vegetable.
 Since oil-laden fried potatoes aren’t really the best thing for anyone, I’ve long been a fan of oven roasted potatoes.
 Purple potatoes bring the color that (obviously) white potatoes lack and a fluffiness that waxy red potatoes can’t match.

 If you try to cook them entirely in the oven, they wind up void of flavor and completely dried out.
 They key, much like great Belgian Frites, is cooking them twice.
 I do the first round in the microwave because it’s quick and easy, then finish them in the oven.
 Save your seasoning until the very end so that it doesn’t get baked out either.

-Oven Roasted Purple Potatoes Recipe
+How To Make Oven Roasted Purple Potatoes

-- Olive Oil
+- 2 Tablespoons Olive Oil